gjellerup1857/abbv/README.md

 ### Building the extension

 Copy the `.env.defaults` file in the root directory to a `.env` file and fill in the variables accordingly.
-This step can be skipped, and is only required if you wish to enable the sending of telemetry and CDP data.
+This step can be skipped, and is only required if you wish to enable the sending of telemetry.

 Run one of the following commands in the project directory: